pinobatch/numism/docs/gb_coins.md

 - Joypad interrupt happens at different LY values (Telling LYs?)
 - Asserting P14/P15 while holding a button causes joypad interrupt (suggested by Daid)

-Stage 4 is expected to focus on GBC differences.

-- ROM can be read during OAM DMA from WRAM only on GBC
-- How much time HDMA takes from a scanline

 Stage 5 shall focus on SGB.
 It can be hard to test because so much of the SGB is open-loop, passing no feedback to the Game Boy SoC.